bitburner-official/bitburner-src/doc/FAQ.md

 ## Can I donate to the project?

-No, the project does not take donation.
+No, the project does not take donations.

 If you still want to donate, go donate blood to your local blood bank or donate to the [Electronic Frontier Foundation](https://www.eff.org/) or [Médecins Sans Frontières](https://www.msf.org/)